FrancoRosa/lifestyle/README.md

 - Simple log-in function just using your username
 - User can vote for its favorite article
 - Most Voted article shown big on home page
-- Links colored according to the natigation
+- Links colored according to the navigation
 - Articles shown according to the time they where created

 ## Built With